 This booklet is an overview of funding provided by the Government of Alberta for Kindergarten to Grade 12 education.
-Funding is provided for children as young as $2\frac{1}{2}$ years old and students up to and including age 19.
+Funding is provided for children as young as 2 years 8 months of age and students up to and including age 19.